 Less chaotic mornings and later sleep-in times can often translate to better workouts and recovery.
-For the night owls that just head to bed early (no matter what time their alarm is going off the next day), evening workouts may be a better choice.
+For the night owls that just head to bed late (no matter what time their alarm is going off the next day), evening workouts may be a better choice.
 Sleeping later in the morning makes it probable that they'll get an adequate amount of shut-eye, which is necessary for recovery and performance.

 It could calm you down before bed.

 While vigorous exercise right before bedtime hinders quality sleep for some, moderate exercise can have the opposite effect for many.
 Our body's core temperature is raised during exercise and can actually promote a solid slumber.
 This is often compared to the effect of enjoying a warm bath before tucking in.

 You can relieve any stress you've accumulated that day.

 Life can get stressful, and sometimes by the end of the workday, you need nothing more than to blow off some of that steam.
 Exercise in the evening provides the perfect outlet to decompress and relieve some of the pent-up tension and pressure you've accumulated during the day.
 You'll head home in a state of bliss—not a state of angst.